data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 The objective of the DIRECT Framework is to provide a structured approach to describing and recording Data integration processes that can be made up of many separate components.
 This is to be done in such a way that they can be represented and managed as a coherent system.
 # Overview
-This document covers the design and specifications for the metadata repository and the integration (events) for data integration processes.
+This document covers the design and specifications for the DIRECT metadata repository and the integration (events) for data integration processes.

-The documentation also includes the available (logical) scripted components for controlled execution of Data Integration processes.
-The DIRECT framework covers a broad variety of process information, including (but not limited to):
+The DIRECT framework covers a broad variety of process details, including (but not limited to):

 * What process information will be stored and how.
-* How this is integrated into the various defined Layers and Areas.
+* How a process is integrated into the various defined Layers and Areas.
 * Of what entities the metadata model consists,
 * The available procedures for managing the data solution.
 * Concepts and principles.
 * The logic which can be used to control the processes.
 * Housekeeping functions.

-## Positioning of DIRECT
+* Reporting.

 The position of the control and execution framework in the overall architecture is:

 ![Positioning](Images/Direct_Documentation_Figure1_Positioning.png)